The Himba of Namibia

 Eggs and milk are also consumed, though again, these are only eaten sparingly.

 A Cultural Conundrum

-It is thought that the OvaHimba retained their traditions due to living in one of the most extreme environments on earth and their subsequent seclusion for other influence.
-But the OvaHimba’s adherence to their own culture becomes only more remarkable when one realizes how socially dynamic they are.
+It is thought that the OvaHimba retained their traditions due to living in one of the most extreme environments on earth and their subsequent seclusion from other external influences.
+But the OvaHimba’s adherence to their culture becomes only more remarkable when one realizes how socially dynamic they are.

 They do not isolate themselves from local urban culture and coexist with members of Namibia’s other ethnic groups quite easily.
-They will happily shop in a supermarket, consume modern food and use modern health care.
-Before returning to their own way of life, like cultural memory foam.
+They will happily shop in a supermarket, consume modern food and use modern healthcare before returning to their own way of life and cultural foundations.

 A system of bilateral descent is rare and found only in West Africa, India, Australia, Melanesia, and Polynesia – always in harsh environments.

 Africa is possessed of numerous fascinating tribes and cultures.
 From the San of Botswana and Namibia to the Kenya‘s Maasai and Ethiopia‘s Mursi, part of the continent’s fascination and intrigue lies in its people.

 Not only can our travel designers incorporate ethical cultural visits within an itinerary, Rothschild Safaris also takes great consideration in the properties and locations we choose, adhering to those that support their local traditional communities, without exploit and upholding tradition.